 *The Writer's Hotel holds a membership with the WC&C

-The New Guard literary review is the publishing arm of The Writer's Hotel.
+THE NEW GUARD literary review is the publishing arm of The Writer's Hotel.
 We publish 30+ debut authors in each print-only anthology, alongside many established writers.
 TNG is a contest-centered literary review.
-We run contests in Fiction and Poetry and publish emerging and established writers in our anthologies.
-TNG Volume VI Contests are closed and winners and finalists will be announced in October, 2017.
-Each winner receives $1500/publication, plus two copies of TNG.
+We run contests in Fiction and Poetry, and we also include a themed letters section in each volume.
+Each contest winner receives $1500/publication, plus two copies of TNG.
 Finalists are also published.
-Judges: Mark Doty (Poetry) and Chris Abani (Fiction).
-Past judges and contributors include Charles Simic, Joe Wenderoth, Donald Hall, Adam Braver, Roger Bonair-Agard, Sharon Olds, Tim Seibles, Tess Gerritsen, Afaa Michael Weaver, Madeleine Blais and more.
+Past judges and contributors include Chris Abani, Mark Doty, Charles Simic, Joe Wenderoth, Donald Hall, Adam Braver, Roger Bonair-Agard, Sharon Olds, Tim Seibles, Rick Bass, Tess Gerritsen, Afaa Michael Weaver, Maxine Kumin, Sven Birkets, Madeleine Blais and more.
 TNG Volume 2 included a previously unpublished Ralph Ellison short story, "A Storm of Blizzard Proportions," along with Photostats and an interview with John Callahan, Ellison's literary executor.
 TNG also runs a monthly feature of emerging writer's short work online, called "BANG!"
-Writers may submit here. ::SUBMIT:: TNG holds a membership with the Council of Literary Magazines and Presses (CLMP).
+Writers may submit here. ::SUBMIT:: TNG holds a membership with the Community of Literary Magazines and Presses (CLMP).

 The Writer's Hotel is an independent program and a labor of love.
 Donation dollars help to offset costs related to Sara Patton Stipends, Teaching Assistants, Faculty Assistants and general NYC program expenses.
 Donations may be mailed to our postal address, payable to The Writer's Hotel and/or The New Guard or you can donate via the PayPal donation button below.
 Thank you for your support!